BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/index.md

 ![ Image of neuro:bit ](./NeuroBit.png)

 ## What is the neuro:bit? ##
 The neuro:bit allows you to develop DIY Brain Machine Interfaces (BMI) or sometimes called Brain Computer Interfaces (BCI).
 A BMI is a computers that interfaces directly with the electrical signals of your body.
-The neuro:bit has a port to connect to a Micro:Bit (computer), and a port to record from your body.
+The neuro:bit has a port to connect to a micro:bit (computer), and a port to record from your body.

 ## Technical Specifications ##